ff14wed/deucalion/deucalion-extras/README.md

 # Various Scripts

-This folder contains a bunch of scripts for development purposes.
+This crate contains a bunch of scripts for development purposes.
 Run them from the repo root folder with `cargo run --bin ${SCRIPT_NAME}` or compile them if you want.